gitljj/experiment-related-model/README.md

 - `/stl_files` - Contains 20 STL format files representing different components or configurations used in the study.
 - `/energy_model` - Contains Python scripts and Excel file used to calculate the energy consumption model of the SLM 3D printer.
-- `/instance` - txt files organizing the data of tested instances.
+- `/instance` - Txt files organizing the data of tested instances.